Collapsed Ceiling Or Wall Injuries

 Workers’ compensation can cover a portion of medical expenses, depending on the extent of the injury.
 However, third-party personal injury claims against negligent parties can provide the help construction workers and their families need long into the future.

-Call Cohen & Cohen Law Group, P.C. if you have been injured in a wall or ceiling collapse on a New York City metropolitan area construction site.
+Call COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. if you have been injured in a wall or ceiling collapse on a New York City metropolitan area construction site.
 Contact our office to schedule a free case evaluation.

 Protecting the Rights Of Construction Workers and Their Family Members